juanis2112/Spyder-Workshop/README.md

 A useful tool for exploring the data that we are going to work with is plotting it.
 This is easy to do using the pandas library, which we imported previously.

-The first thing we want to do before plotting our data is ordering the rows by date.
+The first thing we want to do before plotting our data is ordering the rows according to the date.
 Use the Variable Explorer to verify that our data is not ordered by default.

 7. Parse the date and create a new DataFrame with our data ordered by it: